Leaving in the Broad Daylight – Arrival (Part Three)

 September 6, 2017

 I was not happy.
 I was super upset.
-I had very little money left and I had just put a substantial amount of that toward getting some gas and now he was asking me to just walk away from it?!
-How could he ask this of me?
+I had almost no money left and I had just put a substantial amount of that toward getting some gas and now he was asking me to just walk away from it?!
+How could God ask this of me?
 Couldn’t he see all that I had done and was endeavoring to do to follow his leading and be obedient to him?!!

 These are the lyrics that streamed through my speakers as I pulled away from the gas station – “Hit rewind/ Click delete/ Stand face to face with the younger me/ All of the mistakes/ All of the heartbreak/ Here’s what I’d do differently/ I’d love like I’m not scared/ Give when it’s not fair/ Live life for another/ Take time for a brother/ Fight for the weak ones/ Speak out for freedom / Find faith in the battle/ Stand tall but above it all/ Fix my eyes on you/ On you/ …. the road less traveled is hard to walk.”